rexcontrols/REXexamples/0202_Function_Blocks_ADVANCED/0202-51_CSSM_Continuous_State_Space_Model/README.md

-﻿CSSM - Simulation of discretized continuous state space models
+CSSM - Simulation of discretized continuous state space models
 ==============================================================

-The source files illustrating the use of a discretized continous state space models in REX are located in this folder.
+The source files illustrating the use of a discretized continous state space models in REXYGEN are located in this folder.

 The CSSM block (Continuous State Space Model) simulates behavior of a linear system.
 Parameters of the system are automatically converted to the discrete state space